Emmanuel Lubezki: Style and reception

 Lubezki is known for groundbreaking uses of natural lighting and continuous uninterrupted shots in cinematography, often utilizing a Steadicam, a 3-axis gimbal, or hand-held camera to orchestrate fluid, uninterrupted camera movements during particularly significant scenes.
+He is also known for his frequent collaborations with directors Terrence Malick, Alfonso Cuarón, and Alejandro González Iñárritu.

 Lubezki is a member of both the Mexican Society of Cinematographers and the American Society of Cinematographers.
 Lubezki won the Royal Photographic Society Lumière Award for major achievement in cinematography, video or animation in 2016.